Seeing God through Your Search for Justice

 Outrage Leading to Insight

 C.S.
-Lewis spent the early portion of his life as an atheist.
-He describes himself as an angry one.
-He was outraged at the state of world around him.
-One can certainly understand this if you look at his circumstances.
+Lewis was originally an angry atheist.
+He was outraged at the state of world.
+You can certainly understand this if you look at his circumstances.
 He saw the horrors of the First World War as a soldier.
 He lived through the Spanish Flu Epidemic and the Second World War.
-Lewis saw terrible things.
-He, therefore, felt secure condemning God for the state of the world.
-He repeated the common contemporary accusation that there could be no loving God if the world was so clearly unjust.
-Then he realized a simple truth, from Mere Christianity:
+Hundreds of million people died during these years.
+Lewis himself saw terrible things.
+He felt secure condemning God for the state of the world as a result.
+He concluded there could be no loving God if the world was so clearly unjust.
+Then he realized a simple truth:

 My argument against God was that the universe seemed so cruel and unjust.
 But how had I got this idea of just and unjust?
 A man does not call a line crooked unless he has some idea of a straight line.
 What was I comparing this universe with when I called it unjust?